 When You Need Legal Help

 Given the detailed overview above that illustrates the injury risks you face as a construction worker, the unfortunate likelihood is that you will, in fact, sustain an injury at some point in your career.
-When this happens, your wisest course of action is to contact Judd Shaw Injury Law™.
+When this happens, your wisest course of action is to contact a New Jersey construction accident lawyer at Judd Shaw Injury Law™.
 Why?
 Because injury law is all we practice.
 In fact, we’re one of the premier personal injury firms in New Jersey.
 We handle all types of injury cases, including those that occur on construction sites.

 We’re passionate about what we do, and we’re proud to say that we do it very well.
 Our track record of achieving favorable settlements and jury awards for our injured clients speaks for itself, including a recent $2.6 million settlement for a construction site slip-and-fall accident.

-From the time of your free initial consultation to the resolution of your case, you will find that neither our services nor our efforts on your behalf are average.
+From the time of your free initial consultation to the resolution of your construction accident claim, you will find that neither our services nor our efforts on your behalf are average.
 We go the extra mile to hold negligent parties, including contractors, subcontractors, foremen, machine operators and equipment manufacturers, responsible when their mistakes, oversights, or carelessness result in the injuries or deaths of innocent workers.
-You can rest assured that, in all probability, we can help you, too.
+You can rest assured that, in all probability, the New Jersey construction accident attorney at our law firm can help you, too.
 Call 1-866-909-6894 or contact us online 24/7 for a free consultation.